KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     endif()
 endif ()

 ##!
-We will let know the SDK if our on Linux
+Inform the SDK if the machine is on Linux
 if (${CMAKE_SYSTEM_NAME} STREQUAL "Linux")
     set(LINUX TRUE)
 endif ()

 ##!
-We include the module from CMake for fetching dependencies
+Include the module from CMake for fetching dependencies
 include(FetchContent)

 ##!
-We declare information about the dependance that we want to fetch.
+Declare information about the dependance to fetch.
 FetchContent_Declare(
         antara-gaming-sdk
         URL https://github.com/KomodoPlatform/antara-gaming-sdk/archive/master.zip
 )

 ##!
-We set extras modules from the SDK that we want to use, here we will use the SFML module.
+Set extra modules from the SDK to use -- the SFML module here
 set(USE_SFML_ANTARA_WRAPPER ON)

 ##!
-We fetch our dependence
+Fetch the dependence
 FetchContent_MakeAvailable(antara-gaming-sdk)

 ##!
-Calling this macros provided by the sdk will if you are on Apple init the environment for this OS (std::filesystem).
+Calling this macros provided by the sdk will, if the local machine runs Apple, init the environment for this OS (std::filesystem).
 init_antara_env()

 ##!
 Get basis assets (default fonts, etc)